xzripper/JLanguageCreator/README.md

 ```
 #### Result.
 ```
-Hello, XMy name is Ivan!Y Do you like me repo's?Z Bye!
+Hello, XMy name is Ivan!Y Do you like my repo's?Z Bye!
 Hello, My name is Ivan!
-Do you like me repo's?
+Do you like my repo's?
 Bye!
 ```

 How we see, we removed X, Y, Z in one time in string.